top of page

 Programme of Events:

-ICF Chairman Mark Waugh and collaborator JW Stella chaired a panel entitled Open Borders: Where are you from? with speakers Marita Isobel Solberg (a musician, a visual artist and poet.
+The ICF Chairperson Mark Waugh and collaborator J.W.
+Stella chaired a panel entitled Open Borders: Where are you from? with speakers Marita Isobel Solberg (a musician, a visual artist and poet.
 A nomad of the world), Richard Demarco (curator of cross-cultural links, presenting artists such as Joseph Bueys and Marina Abramovic) Tony Heaton ( artist, Chief Executive SHAPE), Ala Younis (Artist and curator based in Amman) Gaynor O’Flynn (artist and pioneer in interactive, inter disciplinary art).

 The discussion considered identity – asking the question ‘do artists belong to one culture or are they citizens of the world?’
 There has always been an appropriation of artist’s heritage, but does art and culture belong to everyone?
 Debate asks questions about statehood, effects of global migration on cultural boundaries, and if it matters where you are from?